LiamDee/LiamDee/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-doing a group project rn
+doing a group project rn \
+github wants me to have this for their student thing \
+if you found this you probably know me in some way already \
-github wants me to have this for their student thing id put a haikou here but i dont know how to write one maybe help with that?
+id put a haikou here but i dont know how to write one